nourdine/pubsub-es6/README.md

 This is a standard (classic, good old) publisher/subscriber utility that will let you enforce and increment heavy decoupling in your applications.

+### Why

+A publisher/observer central hub is a foundamental component of an application that allows dispatching messages across a channel where multiple parts of the app itself are listening or sending messages.

+This allows the design to stay **fully decoupled**: any part `A` that wants to let some other part `B` know that something just happened, can simply throw a message in the air and if `B` is listening and is also interested in what happened, it will react accordingly.
+Otherwsie nothing will happen. `A` won't have to know about `B` and `B` can be removed at any time from the app and everythig will still work.
+This is decoupling in its purest form and allows for scalable application of arbitary complexities.

 ### Get an instance

 ```js